stuartpet/CV/README.md

 * Certificate in Financial Planning 1, 2 & 3 – Chartered Insurance Institute
 * GNVQ Art and Design (Merit)
 * 7 GCSE’s

+## Hobbies and Interests
+Avid golfer and movie fan, enjoy keeping in shape and love to spend time with my son and family

 ## Contact Details
 * Mobile 07890542502